puppetlabs/puppetlabs-registry/README.markdown

 #####`path`

-Specifies the path of registry key to manage.
-For example: `HKLM\Software`or `HKEY_LOCAL_MACHINE\Software\Vendor`.
+Specifies the path of the Registry key to manage.
+For example: 'HKLM\Software' or 'HKEY_LOCAL_MACHINE\Software\Vendor'.

 If Puppet is running on a 64-bit system, the 32-bit registry key can be explicitly managed using a prefix.
-For example: `32:HKLM\Software`.
+For example: '32:HKLM\Software'.

 #####`purge_values`

-Whether to delete any registry value associated with this key that is not being managed by puppet.
+Whether to delete any Registry value associated with this key that is not being managed by Puppet.
 Valid values are 'true' and 'false'.

-[See below](#purge-values) for more information on how this parameter works.
+See the [Purge Values section](#purge-values) for more information on how this parameter works.

 ###Custom Type: registry_value

-The `registry_value` custom type allows management of individual registry values on Windows systems.
+This custom type allows management of individual Registry values on Windows systems.

     registry_value { 'HKLM\System\CurrentControlSet\Services\Puppet\Description':
       ensure => present,